robdevops/finbot/README.md

 * If `premarket` is passed, it only reports on pre/post market price movements.
 * If `midsession` is passed, it only reports for markets currently in session.
 This is intended to run from Cron to provide mid-session alerts for big price movements of your holdings.
 For example, it could be run twice per day 12 hours apart, to capture markets in different timezones.
 * If `interday` is passed, it reports current price against the previous market close.
-* If `close` is passed, it reports daily change in stocks that traded in the past 3 hours.
+* If `close` is passed, it reports daily change in stocks whose market closed in the past 3 hours.
 * If an integer [i] is passed, it reports current price against [i] days ago.

 Interactive trigger (pre-market):